Therese A. Jenkins: Career

-Since 1887 Jenkins worked to secure equal rights and justice for all citizens.
+Beginning in 1887, Jenkins worked to secure equal rights and justice for all citizens.
 She was one of the orators of the day when Wyoming's admission to statehood was celebrated on July 23, 1890, and her address on that occasion was powerful and brilliant.
 She did much journalistic work.
-In April 1889, she contributed to the Popular Science a striking paper entitled, The Mental Force of Woman, in reply to Professor Cope's article on The Relation of the Sexes to the Government, in a preceding number of that journal.
+In April 1889, she contributed to the Popular Science a striking paper entitled "The Mental Force of Woman", in reply to Professor Cope's article on "The Relation of the Sexes to the Government", in a preceding number of that journal.
 She contributed a number of graceful poems to The Denver Times and other journals.
 She was the regular Wyoming correspondent of the Omaha Central West, The Woman's Tribune and The Union Signal.

-In 1891 she was named National Superintendent of the Franchise for her work to protect woman suffrage in the new constituted Wyoming.
+In 1891 she was named National Superintendent of the Franchise for her work to protect women's suffrage in the new constituted Wyoming.
 She joined the amendment campaigns in Colorado in 1893 and Kansas in 1894.

 Jenkins and Cora Georgiana Snow Carleton were sent as alternate delegates to the Republican national convention in Minneapolis, Minnesota, in 1892.
 She was active in church work and was a member of the Woman's Relief Corps and, inspired by Frances Willard, she organized the local Woman's Christian Temperance Union (WCTU) in 1883; she advocated prohibition in Wyoming.

 Personal life

-Parkinson moved from Wisconsin to Wyoming in 1877 and on December 20, 1877, she married James Flood Jenkins (1852-1928), a commissary clerk and later wealthy merchant of Cheyenne, Wyoming.
+Parkinson moved from Wisconsin to Wyoming in 1877.
+On December 20, 1877, she married James Flood Jenkins (1852-1928), a commissary clerk and later wealthy merchant of Cheyenne, Wyoming.
 She had four children: May Jenkins (1879-1879), Elsie C. Jenkins (b.
 1881), Horace M. Jenkins (b.
 1882) and Agnes W. Jenkins (b.
 1889).

 She died on February 28, 1936, and is buried at Lakeview Cemetery, Cheyenne, with her husband.